Crossed laser phase plates for transmission electron microscopy: Discussion

 To enhance $N_A$, the thermoelastic deformation of the cavity mirrors can be further reduced by choosing a different bulk material.
 Mirrors used in current SLPPs are made of ultra-low expansion glass (ULE Corning Code 7972), the coefficient of thermal expansion (CTE) of which has a zero-crossing just below \SI{300}{\kelvin}.
 Since the cavity currently operates at a cavity body temperature of $\unsim$\SI{315}{\kelvin}, the related glass ULE Corning Code 7973, which can have a slightly higher CTE, may be a good drop-in replacement.
 Other candidate materials such as sapphire, silicon, and diamond can be considered for their favorable CTE and thermal conductivity, but their different transmission spectra, operating temperatures near zero CTE, and surface polishing limitations place other constraints on cavity design.
 As the cavity is brought closer to concentricity, its increasing sensitivity to mechanical misalignment also motivates the development of alternative resonator designs, based on more than two optical components, which are more robust to misalignment \cite{Chen2022, Shadmany2024}.
 Decreasing the mirror radius of curvature from its current value of $\SI{10}{\milli\meter}$ is another route to higher $N_A$ operation, but this has not yet been achieved for pitch-polished mirrors with smaller $R$ without compromising the mirror surface roughness, which is kept to $<\SI{1}{\angstrom}$ (rms) to minimize scattering losses.
 Alternative mirror fabrication approaches may be needed \cite{Jin2022}.

-In practice, decreasing $\lambda_l$ is somewhat more involved than increasing $N_A$.
-First, a suitable high-power, narrow-linewidth laser with the chosen wavelength must be available.
-Second, the increased circulating power increases the peak intensity on the mirrors from their current value of \SI{20}{\mega\watt/\centi\meter^2} in the SLPP.
-Contaminants and defects on the mirror surface become increasingly prone to (irreversible) laser-induced damage at higher intensities and lower wavelengths.
-Thermoelastic deformation increases linearly with circulating power, so its suppression using alternative mirror substrates should also be considered.
+In practice, decreasing $\lambda_l$ from its current value of \SI{1064}{\nano\meter} is somewhat more involved than increasing $N_A$.
+First, a suitable high-power, narrow-linewidth laser with the chosen wavelength must be available for cavity locking.
+The SLPP cavity linewidth is $\unsim$\SI{200}{\kilo\hertz}, so a laser with \SI{3}{\kilo\hertz} free-running linewidth is used \cite{Turnbaugh2021}, with a total power of $\unsim$\SI{12}{\watt} at the cavity input.
+Second, the increased circulating power linearly increases thermoelastic deformation, so alternative mirror substrates should be considered, as above.
+At the same time, increased scattering ($\propto\lambda_l^{-2}$) warrants special attention to mirror surface roughness.
+Finally, contaminants and defects in the mirror coating become increasingly prone to (irreversible) laser-induced damage at higher intensities and lower wavelengths.
+Low-loss mirror coatings have been reported at \SI{532}{\nano\meter} \cite{Rakhman2016} and defect reduction may be possible \cite{Kong2021}.
 Fortunately, in our experience mirrors which have once withstood a certain intensity can survive indefinitely in a high-power cavity in the microscope column, so only a small inventory of high-quality mirrors is needed.

+Equations (\ref{Eq:FirstCutOn}) and (\ref{Eq:SecondCutOn}) illustrate that an increase in $N_A$ or decrease in $\lambda_l$ also enables future microscope designs to have shorter effective focal length, $f$, without reducing the cut-on frequency.
+This bears the advantage that aberration coefficients generally increase with increasing $f$, so the trade-off between de-magnifying the phase plate and increasing $C_c$ and $C_s$ should be evaluated when designing a new phase-contrast TEM instrument.
+The parameters chosen in this paper (Table \ref{Table:Parameters}) reflect the microscope configuration currently in operation at UC Berkeley.